Rob Lowe: 2010–2019: Parks and Recreation and other roles

 On August 27, 2016, a Comedy Central Roast TV special was recorded and aired on September 5, 2016, with Rob Lowe as the Roastee and David Spade as Roast Master.
 Amongst the Roasters were Jewel, Nikki Glaser, Ralph Macchio, Pete Davidson, Peyton Manning, Rob Riggle, Jimmy Carr, Ann Coulter and the "Roast Master General" Jeff Ross.
 On April 21, 2017, KFC released a campaign featuring Lowe as astronaut Colonel Sanders giving a JFK speech spoof/homage about launching the Zinger chicken sandwich into space.
 Lowe said in a statement that when he was a child, his grandfather took him to meet Harland Sanders.
 In late autumn 2017, Lowe began a reality series with his two sons, 24-year-old Matthew and 22-year-old Jon Owen, on A&E titled The Lowe Files.
 With the exception of the hour-long pilot, the series featured 30-minute road trips with the Lowe boys, and occasional TV guest stars known in the field, investigating common urban myths and legends that Rob has loved since he was a young boy and has shared with his boys throughout their growth.
 Some of the topics being explored are Bigfoot/Sasquatch, the alleged unidentified "submerged" objects that may have a base off the coast from Los Angeles, alien abduction, and ghosts and their direct responses to stimuli.
 The series debuted on August 2, 2017, and lasted one season.
 Lowe has said he hadn't planned on more than one season because of scheduling difficulties.

 On January 3, 2018, Atkins Nutritionals announced Lowe as a new brand spokesperson.
 Due to his "low carb lifestyle," Lowe was selected for a series of multimedia ads that were still appearing in 2024.
 In October 2018, it was announced that Lowe would star in an ITV series, Wild Bill, about an American policeman who moves to Boston, Lincolnshire, with his daughter.
 While the show was cancelled by ITV after one season, there were hopes it would be picked up by Netflix or Hulu at a future date.
+Also in 2018, he made his directorial debut with the television film The Bad Seed, a remake of the 1956 film of the same name.
 On March 19, 2019, Lowe began hosting the Fox competition series Mental Samurai where he also served as a producer.
 It lasted two seasons.